 Opinion

-In our opinion, the GHG statement for the year ended December 31, 20X1 is prepared, in all material respects, in accordance with the [applicable criteria] applied as explained in Note 1 to the Emissions Inventory.
+In our opinion, the GHG statement for the year ended December 31, 20X1 is prepared, in all material respects, in accordance with the [applicable criteria] applied as explained in Note 1 to the GHG statement.

 Report on Other Legal and Regulatory Requirements (applicable for some engagements only)

-[Form and content of this section will vary depending on the nature of the practitioner’s other reporting responsibilities.]
+[Form and content of this section of the assurance report will vary depending on the nature of the practitioner’s other reporting responsibilities.]

 [Practitioner’s signature]